ngantzler/demo_merge_conflict/README.md

 For demonstration, show how merge conflicts arise and are resolved

-make some change to a file.
+make an alternitive change to the same file.